ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

     # cf ic login
     ```

-8. Run the following script to allow the replication user to replicate data from the slave container
+8. Run the following script to allow the replication user `repl` to replicate data from the slave container.
+Note the <repl password> is the same one passed to the slave container above.
     ```
-    # cf ic exec mysql-slave sh /root/scripts/add_repl_master.sh <master-hostname> <master-ip>
+    # cf ic exec mysql-slave sh /root/scripts/add_repl_master.sh --master-host=<master-hostname> --master-ip=<master-ip> --repl-passwd=<repl password>
     ```

 9. Use the following commands to verify that replication is successful.